Terpenes May Improve Effectiveness of Medical Marijuana

 In “Taming THC,” Russo focused on the interaction between terpenes and cannabinoids.
 With that being said, the knowledge is useless without some way to apply it.
 His solution: selective breeding designed around terpenes.
 Citing the 2002 study, “The Inheritance of Chemical Phenotype in Cannabis Sativa,” Russo suggested that growers focus on their desired terpenes when breeding.

-In fact, Kenneth “K” Morrow, founder of Trichome Technologies, a leading international cannabis consulting company, recently endorsed a similar sentiment during Danny Danko’s cultivation panel at the recent High Times Cannabis Cup.
+In fact, Kenneth “K” Morrow, founder of Trichome Technologies, a leading international cannabis consulting company, endorsed a similar sentiment during Danny Danko’s cultivation panel at a High Times Cannabis Cup.
 In discussing the topic of terpenes, “K” urged people to tailor their grows towards the production of individual terpenes.

 It’s been reported that certain terpenes dilate capillaries in the lungs.
 Logic tells us that this would be useful in the case of smoked or vaporized cannabis.
 Dilated capillaries would enable beneficial cannabinoids to enter the bloodstream easier.
 This certainly could be useful for growers who know how their crops will be ingested, and in the production of cannabis concentrates.